 And it helps planes along with a strong gusty force.

-Planes and small birds find travelling rough.
+When both planes and small birds will find travelling rough.

 A tailwind is different as it pushes behind